-Upon EMI's dissolution, he was transferred to its sister labels, Noo Trybe Records and Virgin Records, through which he released his second album, Pieces of a Man to continued acclaim.
+Upon EMI's dissolution, he was transferred to its sister labels, Noo Trybe Records and Virgin Records, through which he released his second album, Pieces of a Man, to continued acclaim.
 Afterward, Cruz signed with Motown and Universal Records to release his third and fourth albums, 9 Lives and Aziatic.
+The latter contained the song "The Essence", which earned a nomination for Best Rap Performance by a Duo or Group at the 45th Annual Grammy Awards.

 From Wikipedia (